 Simple explanations of confidence and credible intervals have been provided in previous sections, nevertheless, there is still some question about the difference between these two intervals.
 Whether we use credible or confidence intervals, depends upon the type of analysis that is conducted.

 Earlier in the article, we mentioned the positivity model is a dynamic Bayesian multi-level regression post stratification model.
 This type of analysis produces credible intervals that are used to show uncertainty in parameter estimates, because this type of analysis directly estimates probabilities.
-While, for the 14-day positivity estimates confidence intervals are provided because this is a different type of analysis using what are called frequentist methods.
-The use of confidence and credible intervals is a direct consequence of the type of statistics used to make sense of the data: frequentist statistics or Bayesian statistics respectively.
+While, for the single year of age over time estimates confidence intervals are provided because this is a different type of analysis using what are called frequentist methods.
+The use of confidence and credible intervals is a direct consequence of the type of statistics used to make sense of the data: Frequentist or Bayesian statistics respectively.

 The difference between credible intervals and confidence intervals are associated with their statistical underpinnings; Bayesian statistics are associated with credible intervals, whereas confidence intervals are associated with frequentist (classical) statistics.
 Both intervals are related to uncertainty of the parameter estimate, however they differ in their interpretations.

-Where we have done analysis of the characteristics of people who have ever tested positive for coronavirus (COVID-19), we have used pairwise statistical testing to determine whether there was a significant difference in infection rates between pairs of groups for each characteristic.
+Where we have completed analysis of the characteristics of people who have tested positive for coronavirus (COVID-19), we have used statistical testing to determine whether there was a significant difference in infection rates between different characteristics.

 The test produces p-values, which provide the probability of observing a difference at least as extreme as the one that was estimated from the sample if there truly is no difference between the groups in the population.
 We used the conventional threshold of 0.05 to indicate evidence of genuine differences not compatible with chance, although the threshold of 0.05 is still marginal evidence.
 P-values of less than 0.001 and 0.01 and 0.05 are considered to provide relatively strong and moderate evidence of genuine difference between the groups being compared respectively.

 Any estimate based on a random sample rather than an entire population contains some uncertainty.
 Given this, it is inevitable that sample-based estimates will occasionally suggest some evidence of difference when there is in fact no systematic difference between the corresponding values in the population as a whole.
-Such findings are known as "false discoveries".
-If we were able to repeatedly draw different samples from the population, then, for a single comparison, we would expect 5% of findings with a p-value below a threshold of 0.05 to be false discoveries.
-However, if multiple comparisons are conducted, as is the case in the analysis conducted within the Infection Survey, then the probability of making at least one false discovery will be greater than 5%.
+Such findings are known as “false discoveries”.
+If we were able to repeatedly draw different samples from the population for a characteristic where there is genuinely no association, then, for a single comparison, we would expect 5% of findings with a p-value below a threshold of 0.05 to be false discoveries.
+However, if multiple comparisons are conducted, as is the case in the analysis conducted within the Coronavirus (COVID-19) Infection Survey, then the probability of making at least one false discovery will be greater than 5%.

-Multiplicity can occur at different levels.
-For example, in the Infection Survey we have:
+Multiplicity (the greater the number of tests, the greater the likelihood of a false discovery) can occur at different levels.
+For example, in the Coronavirus (COVID-19) Infection Survey we have: